7 Days Machame Route Kilimanjaro Trek

 3. Alpine Desert Zone

-At around 4,000 m, the alpine desert zone features sparse vegetation, rocky paths, and significant elevation changes, with thinner air that necessitates careful acclimatization for trekkers.
+At around 4,000 meters, the alpine desert zone brings sparse vegetation, rocky trails, and sharp elevation changes.

 High Alpine Zone

-This zone features landmarks like Lava Tower (4,630 m) and the challenging Barranco Wall, with rugged terrain and steep ascents, offering breathtaking views of Kilimanjaro's unique geological landscape.
+This zone includes iconic landmarks like Lava Tower (4,630 m) and the steep Barranco Wall.
+Its rugged terrain and dramatic ascents reveal stunning views of Kilimanjaro’s unique geology.

 Glacial Zone